-Header Bidding adoption has swept through the publisher industry over the last few years, giving publishers an effective way of boosting revenue without adding additional inventory.
-In response to the rise of Header Bidding, Google introduced Exchange Bidding, or EBDA – Exchange Bidding Dynamic Allocation.
-On the surface the two solutions looks similar: Both Exchange Bidding and Header Bidding allow multiple demand sources / exchanges to bid on an impression in a single auction.
+Header Bidding adoption has swept through the digital publishing industry over the last few years, giving publishers an effective way of boosting revenue without adding additional inventory.
+In response to the rise of Header Bidding, Google introduced Exchange Bidding, or EBDA – Exchange Bidding via Dynamic Allocation.
+On the surface the two solutions look similar: Both Exchange Bidding and Header Bidding allow multiple demand sources/exchanges to bid on an impression in a single auction.
 There are differences though and many publishers are now weighing up the advantages of each: Exchange Bidding vs Header Bidding.

 Advantages of Exchange Bidding

-Exchange Bidding allows other exchanges to compete with AdX and other line items in a unified auction within DFP.
+Exchange Bidding allows other exchanges to compete with AdX and other line items in a unified auction within Google Ad Manager (formerly DFP).
 Everything runs server-side, taking advantage of Google’s infrastructure.
 Publishers (or their monetization partners) still need direct relationships with each competing exchange, but Google handle reporting, billing and payments.

 No additional scripts to download